Don't Wait Too Late to Plant Tomatoes in Texas

 Waiting for just the right time to plant tomatoes in Texas?

 Cherry tomato types are a bit more heat tolerant, so you can often get away with planting them a little later.
 There are also some heat tolerate slicing varieties.
-However most are still more suceptible to heat delay.
-If your’e just now hoping to plant your 4” tomato transplants, I must warn you to modify your harvest expectations.
+However most are still more susceptible to heat delay.
+If you want until we are "safely" past our last frost date, or wait into April to plant 4” tomato transplants, just to be on the "safe side", I must warn you to modify your harvest expectations.

-If you can find some larger 6”-2-gal plants, then go for it.
+Once you've passed our ideal planting cut off of mid-March, start looking for larger 6”-2-gal plants.
 The later it gets in the spring tomato season here, the larger the plant you should buy.
 Or go for some patio type tomatoes already potted up into larger containers.
-Right after the deep freeze passed here was ideal planting time.

 In Texas we have TWO tomato planting seasons.
 If you missed ideal spring planting window, you can try again with a summer planting, typically July 4th for fall harvest.
 Summer planted tomatoes can benefit from a bit of shading (using floating row cover or lightweight shade cloth) for a few weeks until they become acclimated to the heat.